 There are so many choices for digital tools when it comes to business, and the choices can be overwhelming.
 In my business and as a digital business designer, I don’t pretend to know ALL the tools – who could!!
-But I have tried too many (shiny-object syndrome – hands up!) and landed on the list below for all sorts of tasks within my business.
+But I have tried too many (shiny-object syndrome – hands up!) and landed on the list below for all sorts of tasks within my small business.

 I use or have used all of the tools list on this page.
 I recommend them as they are tried and tested and served my needs.
-Many of these tools work across my desktop and on my phone to allow truly mobile business for those of us hustling and juggling.
+Many of these tools work across my desktop and on my phone/iPad to allow a truly mobile business for those of us hustling and juggling.